martin-rdz/larda_cloud_sniffer/README.md

 ### sniffer_code

-- the cloud sniffer is originally based on BÃ¼Ãhl [2016 ACP]
+- the cloud sniffer is originally based on Bue¼hl [2016 ACP]
 - adapted for the new datasets, additinal measurements, new server and especially larda3

 ### cloud_properties